Why Is My Dog Drooling Around The New Puppy? 5 Possible Reasons

 • Keep it short.
 When it comes to physical meetings, you should keep it short when introducing a new puppy.
 This will let your resident doggo adjust while limiting the possible stress.

 • Let the rewards flow.
-During the first meeting, keep giving your resident doggo its treats.
+During the first meeting, give positive reinforcement and plenty of treats.
 This will teach your dog that the pup’s presence is a good thing.

 • Give more attention.
 Resident dogs can easily get jealous of the new pup.
 With this, you should give it more attention and playtime.
 Still, you shouldn’t neglect your new pup either.